 Representing Catholic universities in litigation before the NLRB concerning whether the NLRB’s assertion of jurisdiction violates the Religious Clauses of the First Amendment.

-Defending a university in connection with unfair labor practices charges brought by the United Steelworkers of America contending the university discriminated against adjunct faculty after they unionized.
+Defending a university against unfair labor practices charges brought by the United Steelworkers of America contending the university discriminated against adjunct faculty after they unionized.

-Advising colleges and universities in connection with full-time faculty union organizing and collective bargaining negotiations with the Service Employees International Union (SEIU) for adjunct faculty.
+Advising colleges and universities on full-time faculty union organizing and collective bargaining negotiations with the Service Employees International Union (SEIU) for adjunct faculty.

 - J.D., Georgetown University Law Center, Editor, Georgetown Law Journal

 - B.S., Columbia University

 - District of Columbia

 - U.S. Court of Appeals, District of Columbia Circuit